secretuniversity/secret-counter-vuejs-box/app/tutorial/guide.md

 If you've done any object-oriented programming, the idea of instantiating an object from a class definition will be familiar to you.

 You can think of Secret Contracts as class definitions that first need to get deployed to the blockchain.
-Once deployed, you can create an instance of your contract by sending an `InstantiateMsg` to your deployed contract.
+Once deployed, you can create an instance of your contract by sending an `InstantiateMsg` using the identifier of your deployed contract.

 In the Secret Box workspace, you should see the output of the tasks that store and create your contract: